 - TONS of Rice

-In the fruit section of grocery stores you can find some of the most incredible and unique fruit, many with names you've never even heard of!
-Fresh mangos, huge jackfruits, sweet mangosteen and ripe coconuts are plentiful!
-There are so many new fruits to try you better get started ASAP! ** Don't let the smell scare you away from that section.
-Durian is a fruit you will find in most stores and has a pretty terrible rotten smell.
-Try it out, it tastes better than it smells!
+In the fruit section of grocery stores you can find some of the most incredible and unique fruit, many with names you've never even heard of!.
+Fresh mangos, huge jackfruits, sweet mangosteen and ripe coconuts are plentiful depending on where you are living.
+There are so many new fruits to try you better get started ASAP.

 I'm drooling.
-Really Chinese candy is so good and really diverse.
+Really Chinese candy is so good and really diverse (and usually pretty inexpensive).
 There are tons of different fruity gummys, hard candies and chocolates to try.
-They are really unique to China!
-Start trying early on in your semester so you can find your favorites and enjoy them throughout your time in China!
-Ever try Pocky before?
+They are really unique to China so start trying them all early on in your semester so you can find your favorites and enjoy them throughout your time in China!

 A lot of stores you visit will have American sections.
-You can find things like Goldfish Crackers, Chocolate Pudding Cups, Snickers, Doritos, Frosted Flakes, and American Peanut Butter.
-It varies by store so scope out your local stores to see if it has some of the American foods you might be missing!
+You can find things like Goldfish Crackers, Chocolate Pudding Cups, Snickers, Doritos, Frosted Flakes, and American Peanut Butter — these American items will be a bit more expensive than they are at home and are most likely in bigger, international grocery stores but you can often find some American foods you're been missing.